 Address: 40 Pasir Panjang Road #02-37, Mapletree Business City, Singapore 117383

 Sometimes, you REALLY want that second slice of cake.
 Sadly, our expanding waistlines don’t allow for that to happen too often.
 Not unless the cake is from Inthebrickyard, that is.
 Inthebrickyard is a Singaporean start-up that prides itself on being light-handed with the sugar and using natural food colouring in their bakes.
-Being inspired by local flavours, their cakes are sure to hit the spot.
+For bakes made with love along with inspirations from local flavours, their cakes are sure to hit the spot.
 Recommended cakes include the light and fluffy Ondeh Ondeh (from S$48), Pulut Hitam and the crowd favourite Thai Milk Tea.
 Be sure to place your orders at least a week in advance!

 Address: 767 Upper Serangoon Rd, #B1-04 Spazio@Kovan, Singapore 534635

 Keong Saik Bakery is a charming bakery set up by two friends.
 They serve a range of bread, pastries and cakes that fuse contemporary and traditional flavours that most of us are familiar with.
 Their signature pastry is the Sor Hei (S$3.20), which features a black and white Danish Pastry which has oozy chocolate chips embedded within its layers.
-Apart from that, a cake called Lucy (S$6.50) is available by the slice.
-It is essentially a decadent pandan cheesecake with soya bean mousse, and is named after the owner’s girlfriend’s mother – how cute!
+We hear that cruffins (a muffin+croissant) are a big hit from Keong Saik Bakery!
+It comes in flavors like Milo Kosong Gao, Coconut and even limited edition flavors like Yam and Matcha Salted Egg.

 Promotion: S$10 cash voucher for S$8.50 | via KLOOK